Primavalle fire: Ideological and political repercussions

 In 1973, at the organization's national conference, held in Rosolina from 31 May until 3 June, two sides in Potere Operaio clashed, on account of the Primavalle arson: The Rome grouping of Franco Piperno and Oreste Scalzone and the Venetian one whose main ideological reference had been the work of Toni Negri.
-The latter grouping accused the former of "adventurism."
-Piperno responded by arguing that the organization needed to remain active in the fields of both the political and the armed combat.
+The latter grouping accused the former of "adventurism".
+Piperno responded by arguing that the organization needed to remain active in the fields of both political and armed combat.

 Militant Mario Dalmaviva, elected general secretary at the conclusion of that conference, wrote later that Rosolina "ratified the defeat of the platform that emerged from the 1971 conference in Rome," where Potere Operaio had been defined as "the party of insurrection."
 Various intellectuals, who had long been critical of what they viewed as the neo-Leninist direction, left.
 Many from the Rome grouping left as well to follow the path of the armed struggle through other formations, such as Prima Linea.
 Some Venice members left to join forces with the communist party's Gramsci group.
 Potere Operaio was "effectively dissolved" on that day in 1973.
 Dalmaviva wrote, "I was elected general secretary to turn off the light."

 Revelations

 After the first trial ended, Achille Lollo fled to Sweden, then to Nicaragua, where he got married and had four children.
 He then moved to Brazil where he continued to serve in leftist causes.
 Manlio Grillo had left for Sweden and then moved on to Nicaragua, helped by Potere Operaio co-founder Oreste Scalzone, who also assisted Lollo.
 He never returned to Italy.
 Marino Clavo has remained incommunicado, believed to be somewhere in South America.

 While still in Brazil, Lollo, in a February 2005 interview, revealed that the arson, which, he claimed, was intended as an "act of intimidation" against Mattei, was a Potere Operaio act and implicated in it not only his two co-defendants but a total of six persons including himself: Diana Perrone, daughter of Ferdinando Perrone and niece of Sandro Perrone, then owners of Il Messaggero; Elisabetta Lecco, Marino Clavo's girlfriend at the time; and Paolo Gaeta.
 All three reacted with "indignation" to the statements by Lollo, with Paolo Gaeta citing, as cause for the "lies," his comrades' refusal to provide Lollo with the "false alibi" he'd asked.

 A few days after the Lollo interview appeared, on 16 February 2005, Manlio Grillo told Italian journalists Lollo was "lying" in that "there were only three of us."
-He revealed also that he had secretly traveled back to Italy "many times," always leaving before a new trial was coming up, before eventually settling in Nicaragua.
+He revealed also that he had secretly travelled back to Italy "many times," always leaving before a new trial was coming up, before eventually settling in Nicaragua.